isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-march.md

 ### <a name="questions"></a>Masz pytania?

-Jeśli masz dodatkowe pytania, sprawdź odpowiedniego Yammer CSP.
+Jeśli masz dodatkowe pytania, sprawdź swoje odpowiednie społeczności Yammer CSP.

 ________________

-## <a name="update-a-legal-company-name-through-partner-center"></a><a name="10"></a> Aktualizowanie nazwy firmy prawnej za pośrednictwem Partner Center
+## <a name="update-a-legal-company-name-through-partner-center"></a><a name="10"></a> Aktualizowanie prawnej nazwy firmy za pośrednictwem Partner Center

 ### <a name="categories"></a>Kategorie